dweggg/Inverter/README.md

 * [🕹️ Control/](https://github.com/dweggg/Inverter/blob/main/Control/): This directory contains the MATLAB & Simulink files used to undestand and develop the FOC.
 * [🛠️ HW/](https://github.com/dweggg/Inverter/blob/main/HW/): This directory contains all the design documents, such as schematics, PCB layouts, and BOM.
 * [💾 SW/](https://github.com/dweggg/Inverter/blob/main/SW/): This directory contains the firmware code for the inverter, which is written in C and uses a STM32 microcontroller.
-* [💻 app/](https://github.com/dweggg/Inverter/blob/main/app/): This directory will contain the desktop app for tuning and testing the inverter.

 ## 🛠️ Built With
 ### 🕹️ Control study